Submission Guidelines

 Submissions to the Reference Guides to Rhetoric and Composition series should follow the guidelines provided below.
 If a submission is judged by the editor to be consistent with the goals of the series and possesses strong scholarly merit, it will undergo a rigorous peer review by scholars drawn from our Publications Review Board or Editorial Board.
 Reviews are typically completed in one or two months.

-Submissions to the series will be reviewed following the WAC Clearinghouse peer review processes.
-Our peer review process is informed by the Clearinghouse invitation to contribute scholarly work and its statement on diversity, equity, and inclusion.
-Our reviews are also guided by the statement on anti-racist scholarly reviewing practices, which can be found at https://tinyurl.com/reviewheuristic.
+Submissions to the series should be informed by the Clearinghouse invitation to contribute scholarly work, its statement on diversity, equity, and inclusion, and its statement on publication ethics.
+Our peer reviews should be informed by those statements as well and should also follow the guidelines provided in the description of Clearinghouse peer review processes.
+In addition, peer reviews are expected to be guided by the statement on anti-racist scholarly reviewing practices, which can be found at https://tinyurl.com/reviewheuristic.
 Please note that the series editors will not consider work submitted simultaneously for consideration by another publisher.

 Each volume of the Reference Guides to Rhetoric and Composition series will provide an introduction and overview of a major area of composition studies along with the means for the reader to pursue an in-depth exploration of the research, theory, writing practices, and pedagogical practices associated with that area.
 The volume will also provide practical advice about improving individual, teaching, and institutional practice in line with the collective knowledge in the field.
 Readers of the volume might typically include experienced teachers who want to look more deeply into some area of writing practice, mid-level graduate students who wish to begin serious investigation of an area, researchers who want to develop a more comprehensive view of the area of their work, who want to enter into a new area, or want to understand an area outside of their specialization.
 The goal is not to produce specific arguments about or advocate for a topic, but rather to synthesize and make available the sum and parts of what has been learned on that topic.